michael-fischer/SaintconPython/Module 11 - Office Documents/readme.md

 ## Writing to a Word Document
-For this one we need to cheat a little bit.
-For writing text I have not seen the need to create a word document from scratch.
-It is more likely that you will need to use a mail merge and a preexisting [template](Remediation&#32;Report&#32;Template.docx).
+For this one we need to cheat a little bit as I have not seen the need to create a completely new word document from scratch.
+However, it is realitvely easy to use a preexisting word document and the mail merge functionality to create a report.
+You can review our preexisting [template](Remediation&#32;Report&#32;Template.docx).

 [Mail merge example](mail_merge.py)
 ```python